Joshua Yuan: Career

 In 2012, he led a team of scientists and engineers to develop new routes and synthetic organelles for diverting photosynthesis carbon to squalene, a terpene product.
 The technologies were later licensed and commercialized by SynShark LLC.
 He later continued to engineer cyanobacteria, known as blue algae, to produce another terpene, limonene.
 The work eventually led to developing a type of algae that can auto-sediment, allowing the low-cost harvest.
 He combined this harvesting technology with artificial intelligence to set a new world record for producing algae as a reliable, economic source for biofuel and bioproduct.
 The work also empowers algae to be better used for carbon capture and utilization.
 Recently, he co-developed with Dr. Susie Dai a technology to integrate electrocatalysis and microorganism conversion to produce bioplastics from carbon dioxide, at a much higher efficiency than natural photosynthesis routes.

 Furthermore, his laboratory pursued a decade-long effort to define the structure-function relationship of lignin chemistry and its processing and products.
 In 2013, his laboratory then began using the microorganisms in the Rhodococcus genus in order to turn lignin into lipids, or fats, which can be used to produce biodiesel.
 Yuan later focused on converting lignin to plastics while also developing procedures to fractionate lignin for bioconversion.
 The work eventually led to the development of new biorefinery procedures to use both carbohydrate and lignin efficiently, and lower the bioplastics cost from lignin.
-Yuan’s team also revealed that lignin chemical features such as molecular weight, uniformity, linkage, and functional groups could all impact lignin carbon fiber properties.
+Yuan's team also revealed that lignin chemical features such as molecular weight, uniformity, linkage, and functional groups could all impact lignin carbon fiber properties.
 The discoveries eventually guide the design of a new type of lignin to substantially improve carbon fiber properties and enable new plastic applications.
 As a result of his pioneering efforts of lignin conversion and photosynthetic hydrocarbon production, Yuan was recognized with a 2017 Innovation Award from Texas A&M Technology Commercialization.

-In March 2022, Yuan left Texas A&M to become chair of the Department of Energy, Environmental & Chemical Engineering in the McKelvey School of Engineering at Washington University in St. Louis.
+In 2022, Yuan left Texas A&M to become chair of the Department of Energy, Environmental & Chemical Engineering in the McKelvey School of Engineering at Washington University in St. Louis.
 Later that year, he co-developed a novel bioremediation technology for cleaning up per- and polyfluoroalkyl substances chemical pollutants.
-Yuan became a Fellow of Royal Society of Chemistry in 2022.
+Yuan became a fellow of Royal Society of Chemistry in 2022.